Head of Key Stage 3

 Top Tips for Success

-Organisation is also really important – please encourage them to pack their bag the night before including their Planner, Homework, Pencil case and PE kit.
+Organisation is also really important – please encourage them to pack their bag the night before including their Homework, Pencil case and PE kit.
 Please label everything.

 We encourage all Chipping Norton students to get involved by joining as many lunchtime clubs, after school clubs or extra time clubs as possible.
 Financial assistance is available for pupils in receipt the Pupil Premium Grant to help with the cost of extra time clubs.